keatonstacks/AVSupport/docs/biamp/general-biamp.md

 Tesira is Biamp's flagship platform for networked media systems.
 It offers a highly flexible and scalable solution for audio and video processing, routing, and distribution.

 - **TesiraFORTE**: A family of digital signal processors (DSPs) designed for conferencing and sound reinforcement applications.
-- **TesiraLUX**: An AVB/TSN-enabled video encoder and decoder that integrates with the Tesira platform for seamless audio and video distribution.
 - **TesiraCONNECT**: A five-port AVB switch that simplifies the deployment of Tesira systems.
 - **Tesira Server**: A powerful server that provides centralized processing and control for Tesira systems.
 - **Tesira Software**: Intuitive software for configuring and managing Tesira systems.